xwmx/redmine_restructuredtext_formatter/README.markdown

 ### PandocRuby version (pandoc-ruby branch)

 Pandoc is much faster than docutils and should be roughly as fast as the native textile, but it only supports a subset of RST, so some features like tables are not available.
 This version is available on the `pandoc-ruby` branch.
+This branch doesn't have a toolbar.

 ## Installation